wolfgangasdf/WebRemoteControl/README.md

 * On the server:
     * Install [VLC](https://www.videolan.org/vlc/index.html) and make sure movies are [automatically](https://wiki.videolan.org/VLC_HowTo/Make_VLC_the_default_player/) opened with it.
-    * [Download a zip](https://github.com/wolfgangasdf/WebRemoteControl/releases), extract it somewhere and run `bin/webremotecontrol.bat` (Windows) or `bin/webremotecontrol` (Mac/Linux).
+    * [Download a zip](https://github.com/wolfgangasdf/WebRemoteControl/releases), extract it somewhere and run (in screen/tmux)
+    `bin/webremotecontrol.bat` (Windows) or `bin/webremotecontrol` (Mac/Linux).
 It is not signed, google for "open unsigned mac/win".
     * Click on one of the buttons to show a QR code that contains the server URL and scan this with the client.
 * Client: Adding an icon to your homescreen should make a web app.